What is DCA and How Does it Work?

 Conclusion

 DCA is a promising drug with the potential to treat a range of conditions by modulating cellular metabolism.
 While further research is needed to fully understand its efficacy• Definition: Efficacy refers to how well something produces a desired effect.
-In simpler terms, it’s a measure of how effective something is in achieving what it’s supposed to do. • Etymology: The word efficacy has a long history, dating… Read More and safety profile, DCA represents a potential new avenue for therapeutic intervention.
+In simpler terms, it’s a measure of how effective something is in achieving what it’s supposed to do. • Etymology: The word efficacy has a long history, dating back to the early 17th century. • It comes from… Read More and safety profile, DCA represents a potential new avenue for therapeutic intervention.

 Note